 3. Claim back travel costs and claims

 Alongside vehicle leases, if you’re required to travel significant distances to visit clients, it’s likely these costs could be claimable.
 For travel by vehicle where the travel is between jobs (not home-to-work or work-to-home travel) there are two methods of claiming car expenses available:

-Cents per kilometer method - provided the total distance travelled is shorter than 5,000 kilometres per year, up to 68 cents per kilometre can be claimed (as of 1 July, 2018).
+Cents per kilometer method - provided the total distance travelled is shorter than 5,000 kilometres per year, up to 78 cents per kilometre for 2022-23.